E-commerce

 Definition: social traffic, social commerce and omnichannel

-Social traffic: visitors arriving from a bio link, a story, an ad, or a share.
-Social commerce: sales facilitated within the platform’s ecosystem (connected catalog, sometimes payment).
-Omnichannel: the customer may discover on Instagram, compare on Google, buy on the site, and ask a question on Messenger: your messaging and inventory must stay aligned.
+Social traffic: visitors who arrive from a bio link, a story, an ad, or a share.
+Social commerce: selling made easier within the network ecosystem (connected catalog, sometimes payment).
+Omnichannel: the customer can discover on Instagram, compare on Google, buy on the site, and ask a question on Messenger: your messaging and your inventory must stay aligned.

 Objectives by channel

-Awareness, site traffic, lead collection, direct sales: each campaign should have one main KPI to avoid vague dashboards.
+Awareness, website traffic, lead generation, direct sales: each campaign must have a primary KPI to avoid vague dashboards.

 Offer consistency

-Prices and promotions shown on social networks must match checkout: unexplained gaps fuel distrust and negative reviews.
+Prices and promotions displayed on social networks must match the checkout: unexplained differences fuel mistrust and negative reviews.

 Social commerce vs marketplace